The Goal of a Six Pack

-- Snack – Apple slices and ¼ cup of NOW Almonds.
+- Snack – Apple slices and one of the Protein Crunch Bars

 - Dinner – Beef or chicken stew made with diced grilled chicken breast or extra lean beef, vegetables and broth of choice.

-To boost your metabolism and get even closer to the six pack goal, try adding NOW Vitamin D to your diet.
+To boost your metabolism and get even closer to the six pack goal, try adding Signature Vitamin D3 with bone and immunity support to your diet.
 Studies show that when combined with diet and exercise, Vitamin D significantly improves weight loss by up to 50%!